 We did not audit the financial statements of certain investees which represented the investment in other entities accounted for using the equity method of the Company.
 Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts is based solely on the report of other auditors.
-The investments in other entities accounted for using the equity method constituting 2 % and 4% of the total assets at December 31, 2023 and 2022, respectively, and the related share of profit of associates accounted for using the equity method constituted 25 % and (30,801) % of the total profit before tax for the years ended December 31, 2023 and 2022, respectively.
+The investments in other entities accounted for using the equity method constituting 5 % and 3% of the total assets-and credit balance of investments accounted for using equity method constituting 10 % and 7% of the total liabilities at December 31, 2024 and 2023.
+The related share of profit or loss of associates accounted for using the equity method constituted 19% and 25% of the total loss before tax for the years ended December 31, 2024 and 2023, respectively.